iamvs-2002/AI/11_Beam_Search_Algo.md

     * Because of the beam width search, the space complexity becomes constant.
 - Lesser the beam width, lesser will be nodes in the priority queue and hence lesser will be the space complexity.
 - Just like Best First Search Algorithm, here we take care only of the minimum heuristic value and not about the cost of the action.
+- Incomplete Algorithm because we might end up at the dead end if the right path is already proned.
+- Ensures good solution but doesn't guarantee Optimal Solution.